Meet our two and four legged healing professionals

 He is curious and at times mischievous, and loves hanging out with his buddies Pickle and Teddy.
 Thor has the softest coat you can imagine and loves being brushed.
 He is quite unique in appearance with one half blue eye and white hair around both his eyes.

-Oliver joined us on Easter Sunday, 2017 and quickly claimed a very special place in everyone’s heart.
+Oliver joined us on Easter Sunday, 2017 as a four year old rescue from an auction and quickly claimed a very special place in everyone’s heart.
 He is incredibly gentle and loving with everyone he meets – people, other horses and even the cats!
-He is also still very young and definitely has a playful side to him and shows lots of curiosity.
+He is also still quite young and definitely has a playful side to him and shows lots of curiosity.

 Dubh is now in semi retirement and only occasionally works with clients.
 He likes to hang out with Skye and ‘supervise’ things from a distance.
-Dubh has been with us for 16 years!
+Dubh has been with us for over 20 years!

 Maggie is a boisterous border collie who joined us in May 2014.